 Lisa received her MBA with a concentration in finance from the Wharton School at the University of Pennsylvania and her BA in economics from Duke University.

-Ted Geier is an affiliate consultant with Support Center and a lifelong New Yorker who since graduating from Fordham University at Lincoln Center in 1981 has been creating and building cultural and other nonprofit ventures, raising tens of millions of dollars, producing thousands of special events, and distributing films for the world’s leading producers.
-As Principal at Ted Geier Partners he has provided planning and development services to the CEOs and boards of social change organizations, including the Correctional Association of New York City, the Human Rights Project of the Urban Justice Center, Legal Services NYC, the Open School Project, and the SS Columbia Project.
+Ted Geier, an Affiliate Consultant with Support Center, is a lifelong New Yorker who, since graduating from Fordham University at Lincoln Center in 1981, has been creating and building cultural and other nonprofit ventures, raising tens of millions of dollars, producing thousands of special events, and distributing films for the world’s leading producers.

 Katharine Harris brings nearly 20 years of experience in the nonprofit sector both in New York and Los Angeles and has been affiliated with the Support Center since 2004.
 She attended the very first Interim Executive Director (IED) training and Executive Search and Transition Management Consultants (ESTM) training in 2005.
 Through the Support Center, Katharine has served as the transition consultant for Helen Keller Services for the Blind and Helen Keller National Center, Columba Kavanagh House, and Alliance for the Arts.
 Katharine co-facilitated the Support Center’s two-day IED training in 2008 and 2012 and was the Interim Professional Development Director in 2011.

 Katharine’s fields of expertise include homeless services, communities of faith, children, and the arts.
 Her consulting skill areas include executive search, succession planning, organizational assessment, board development and fundraising.
 On all client projects Katharine considers herself the “strategic partner with the objective voice”.